Cluster analysis: Algorithms

 As listed above, clustering algorithms can be categorized based on their cluster model.
 The following overview will only list the most prominent examples of clustering algorithms, as there are possibly over 100 published clustering algorithms.
 Not all provide models for their clusters and can thus not easily be categorized.
 An overview of algorithms explained in Wikipedia can be found in the list of statistics algorithms.

 There is no objectively "correct" clustering algorithm, but as it was noted, "clustering is in the eye of the beholder."
+In fact, an axiomatic approach to clustering demonstrates that it is impossible for any clustering method to meet three fundamental properties simultaneously: scale invariance (results remain unchanged under proportional scaling of distances), richness (all possible partitions of the data can be achieved), and consistency between distances and the clustering structure.
 The most appropriate clustering algorithm for a particular problem often needs to be chosen experimentally, unless there is a mathematical reason to prefer one cluster model over another.
 An algorithm that is designed for one kind of model will generally fail on a data set that contains a radically different kind of model.
 For example, k-means cannot find non-convex clusters.
+Most traditional clustering methods assume the clusters exhibit a spherical, elliptical or convex shape.